 Sign up for weekly updates on the latest trends, research and insight in tech, IoT and the supply chain.

-Increasing Road and Fuel Efficiency
+ADAS Increases Road and Fuel Efficiency

 Are Consumers Ready for Advanced Driver Assistance Systems?

-Accelerating the Adoption of Driver Assistance Systems
+Accelerating the Adoption of Advanced Driver Assistance Systems

 But it’s not just the technology that has to evolve; major updates (and upgrades) need to be made in infrastructure, regulations, insurance models and more to accelerate ADAS adoption.

 This means that automakers will have to develop and produce new vehicles faster than ever.
 Right now, automotive OEMs already are operating on short product development lifecycles, sometimes as short as a year or less.
 So, the industry needs to find ways to bring technology to market faster, while still complying with the latest safety regulations.
 Collaboration is key to making this possible.

 Constant Collaboration for a Safer Driving Experience